petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 Break and continue
 ------------------

-There are two special constructions really useful for work with loops:
+There are two special statements really useful for work with loops:
 ``break`` and ``continue``.
 Here I will describe what they do and their basic appications.